vtrphan/phoenix/challenges.1.md

 ## 2. Automate your build
 > Need help?
 Check hints [here :blue_book:](hints/TeamServicesContainerBuild.md)!
-- Import the sample code from to your VSTS Team Project.
+- Import the sample code from to your Azure DevOps Team Project.
 You can do this via UI.
-- Use VSTS to create a build definition which triggers on code changes.
+- Use Azure DevOps to create a build definition which triggers on code changes.
 The build definition should
     - create a new container image
     - use the build number as tag to identify your image.
 The buildId can be found in variable *$(Build.BuildId)*  (The screenshots may show Buildnumber - make sure to use the BuildId)
     - push the new image to your private Azure Container Registry (if you don't have an ACR, create one first)